Preview the battle, pick a loadout, and destroy your enemies in this turn-based tactical mech game on a tiny 4x4 grid.

 --

 This is a prototype, so it's still early days for its development.
-There's lots of features and content that I still have in mind, but let me know what you liked and didn't like by leaving a comment.
+There's lots of features and content that I still have in mind (and some jank still present), but let me know what you liked and didn't like by leaving a comment.
 Thanks!

 --